thesoftwarefarm/devbox-ubuntu/README.md

 Change the `IP` in your `playbook.yml` file; pick an IP that is unique in your LAN.

 ## Usage

+### PHP version

+Set the php version which you want to be installed by setting `system.php_version` in `playbook.yaml` to one of: 7.0, 7.1, 7.2

 ### Virtual hosts